Wroud/mc-worlds/README.md

 - `/worlds create <id> [seed]` - Creates a new overworld with the specified ID and optional seed
 - `/worlds delete <id>` - Deletes the specified world and kicks all players currently in it
 - `/worlds tp <id> [targets]` - Teleports you (or specified players) to the world

+## Importing worlds from World Manager

+1. Replace World Manager mod with Worlds
+2. use `/worlds create {world_id_to_import} {world_type} {world_seed}`
+   You need to specify same world id, type and seed that world had when was created with "World Manager", only classic Overworld, End and Nether worlds supported

 ## For Mod Developers